2024-2025 Catalog

 Developmental English Requirements

 Based on the results of the English Placement Test, native speakers of English or those who have resided in the U.S. for eight or more years may be placed into one of five entry-level English courses.
-EBS-011 Developmental Skills I and EBS-021 English Skills are taken before Composition I. Two other courses enable students to take Composition I with an EBS support course: EBS-033 Directed Studies in Writing II or EBS-041 Directed Studies in Writing I ).
+ENG-011 Development Skills I and ENG-021 English Skills are taken before Composition I. Two other courses enable students to take Composition I with an EBS support course: ENG-033 Directed Studies in Writing II or EBS-041 Directed Studies in Writing I ).
 The final possibility is Composition I alone.

-Students placed in EBS-011 or EBS-021 must enroll in their required course in their first semester at the College and remain in these courses in order to take other College credit-bearing courses.
+Students placed in ENG-011 Development Skills I or ENG-021 English Skills must enroll in their required course in their first semester at the College and remain in these courses in order to take other College credit-bearing courses.

 Developmental Mathematics Requirements